leloq/BessBidder/README.md

 *by Kim K. Miskiw, Jan Ludwig, Leo Semmelmann, Christof Weinhardt* Presented at the 15th ACM International Conference on Future Energy Systems (ACM e-Energy 2025), Rotterdam

+BessBidder is an open-source framework for modeling and simulating battery energy storage system trading strategies across day-ahead and continuous intraday electricity markets.
+The framework enables researchers and practitioners to compare different bidding approaches, including myopic and coordinated strategies, using mixed integer linear programming and deep reinforcement learning.

 ---

 This repository contains the code and data accompanying the paper: